ginerorama/NtcA-bio-protocols-tutorial/README.md

 **NH4_input.fastq:** input sample from Synechocystis cells grown 4 hours in presence of ammonium.

 **NH4_ChIP.fastq:** ChIP-seq sample from Synechocystis cells grown 4 hours in presence of ammonium.

+**Syn6803.genome:** IGV genome file of Synechocystis created using .fa and .GFF from the Synechocystis sp.
+PCC 6803 Refseq                 genome NC_000911